cscheerio/PS-Generate-Title/README.md

 # PS-Generate-StrikeForce
-PowerShell script to generate randomized video game titles
+PowerShell script to generate randomized team names

 The main function in this script (Generate-StrikeForce) will create and return a randomized Strike Force team name.
 Easy as that!